rootiest/zippy-klipper_config/guides/GUIDE-probe.md

 > If your nozzle moves to 0,0 after homing then manually move the nozzle using the interface controls or gcode commands so that the probe's position is near the center of the bed.
 It doesn't need to be perfect.

 Run `PROBE_CALIBRATE`

+> NOTE: You can use `Z_ENDSTOP_CALIBRATE` to perform the same calibration procedure on a printer which doesn't use a probe for homing.

 Then use `TESTZ Z=-1` to bring the nozzle 1mm **closer** to the bed